sjmcpherson/Front-End-Developer-Learnings/CSS.md

  - Flex Box Module('display:flex;') - IE10+ For fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
  - Multicolumn Module('column-count:value') - IE10+ Multi-column Wrapping Text layouts with "div{column-count: 3;column-width:30px;column-gap:5px;column-rule:solid 1px #ccc;}" IE10+
  - CSS Regions Module - A specification that enables rich, magazine-like text column layouts that can resize based on the browser width although not perceived by most to be part of Responsive Web Design.
 IE10+ & Safari 6.1+ ONLY, Google has advised that it will not be adding support to Chrome in the forseable future due to performance.
 Article on the Limitations of CSS Regions http://alistapart.com/blog/post/css-regions-considered-harmful Article on Google dumping CSS Regions http://arstechnica.com/information-technology/2014/01/google-plans-to-dump-adobe-css-tech-to-make-blink-fast-not-rich/
  - position:sticky - a new way to position elements and is conceptually similar to position: fixed.
 The difference is that an element with position: sticky behaves like position: relative within its parent, until a given offset threshold is met in the viewport.
-Limited Support currently only Chrome Canary
+Little to no support caniuse.com/css-sticky

 ###CSS3 Animations & Transitions